rolandshoemaker/luther/README.md

 ### Creating a Subdomain

-To create a new subdomain you need to send a POST request to `https://dnsd.co/api/v1/subdomains` with the variables `subdomain` (optionally `ip`, if you don't set this *luther* will try to guess the IP that you are coming from).
+To create a new subdomain you need to send a PT request to `https://dnsd.co/api/v1/subdomains` with the variables `subdomain` (optionally `ip`, if you don't set this *luther* will try to guess the IP that you are coming from).

     # curl -u guy@gmail.com:betterpassword 'https://dnsd.co/api/v1/subdomains' -i -X POST -H 'Content-type: application/json' -d '{"subdomain":"example"}'